• Share this on:

 Retail buyers often require packages of up to 500g, such as clamshells, top-seal trays or flowpacks.
 Top-seal packaging is increasingly used to reduce the amount of plastic packaging.
 Carton or moulded paperboard pulp is also used as a sustainable alternative, especially for domestic and organic strawberries.

-Food service buyers also buy strawberries in larger packages, such as 1 or 2kg single-layer boxes.
+Food service buyers also buy strawberries in larger packages, such as 1kg or 2kg single-layer boxes.

 Tips:

-- Study the proper post-harvest practices and handling for fresh strawberries on Frutas-hortilizas.com or the vegetable produce facts of the postharvest centre of the University of California.
+• Study the proper post-harvest practices and handling for fresh strawberries.
+You can do so on Frutas-hortilizas.com or through the University of California postharvest centre’s vegetable produce facts for strawberries.

-- Make sure your strawberries are kept at the right temperature and under the right conditions to ensure optimal freshness and taste.
+• Make sure your strawberries are kept at the right temperature and under the right conditions.
+This ensures optimal freshness and taste.
 Supply chain logistics should not affect the product taste in any significant way.

 What additional requirements do buyers often have?